Prashantkumar95/HandAura/README.md

 ## Contact

-If you want to contact me you can reach me at [Twitter](https://www.twitter.com/codewithsadee).
+If you want to contact me you can reach me at Linkdin

 ## License